RenataDayana/RenataDayana/README.md

 My name is Renata Menezes 👩🏽BR

-I'm a Nutritionist graduated from UNIP 🎓 and future Developer Full-stack Java!👩🏻‍💻 My experience in the area of health has aroused in me the desire to innovate and make a difference in society.
+I'm a Developer Full-stack Java!👩🏻‍💻
+My professional experiences has aroused in me the desire to innovate and make a difference in society.
 From my first contact with logic and programming, I realized that it is possible to change the world through technology.
-Since then, I have sought to improve my technical and behavioral skills!
+Since then, I have sought to improve my technical and behavioral skills!🌎
-I'm currently participating in Generation Brasil's Bootcamp, where I've learned to work with various technologies such as Java, SQL, Spring Framework and HTML / CSS / Javascript.
-Soon, I'll be a Java Developer!🌎

 ## 🌍 "O conhecimento destrói mitos" 🧠

 - 📍 From São Paulo-SP
-- 💻  Full-stack developer in training
+- 💻  Full-stack developer Jr.

 Reach me out 👇🏼